Business name: Red Eagle Family Campground

 How we’re ensuring workers know how to keep themselves safe from exposure to COVID-19

-- We are ensuring our procedures are up to date by a daily review of the Ontario.ca/covid and Hastings Prince Edward Health Unit websites by Red Eagle Family Campground’s Health and Safety Representative.
+- We are ensuring our procedures are up to date by frequently completing a review the Ontario.ca/covid and Hastings Prince Edward Health Unit websites by Red Eagle Family Campground’s Health and Safety Representative.

 - We are using current internal communication systems to provide frequent reminders and updates such as by posting notices in common areas, Red Eagle App notifications, emails, text messages and by verbal reminders during the work day.

 - We will share any new COVID-19 safety information with all employees as soon as possible using one or more of the communication systems mentioned above.

 - Training on all safety procedures will be provided to all employees

 - All workers will complete a COVID-19 screening checklist prior to starting work either prior to arriving at work or immediately upon arrival at work, paper copies of the screening checklist will be provided and returned by all workers.